homemadearcade/zero/todo/FEATURESTODO.md

 LOBBY UPDATE
   Can we change where the power buttons, etc are?
 Disable star button instead of hide it?
 Same with the save button..

+  Mute and cut user video should be an object

   GAME VIEW EMPTY
   No Game Loaded - Load Game
   Not Powered On - Power On, Load Game.